 Rethymnon Prefecture (Greek: Perifereiaki Enotita Rethymnou) is one of the four regional units of Crete, Greece.
 Its capital is the city of Rethymno.
 Today its main income is tourism.
 The countryside is also based economically on agriculture and herding.

-The prefecture of Rethymnon is Crete's most mountainous region, bordered in the west by the White Mountains and in the east by Mt.
+The prefecture of Rethymnon is Crete’s most mountainous region, bordered in the west by the White Mountains and in the east by Mt.
 Psiloritis.
-It is divided into four provinces: Rethymno, Agios Vasileios, Amari and Mylopotamos.
-However it has other natural beauties also, such as beaches, gorges, and caverns.
-Most famous places are: Agia Galini, Plakias, Preveli monastery, Spili, Arkadi monastery, Panormo, the caverns of Zoniana and Melidoni, Anogeia and its capital, Rethymnon.
-The bigest archaeological sites which a visitor can see are those of ysterominoan cemetery Armenoi, Eleytherna, Monastiraki.
+It is divided into four provinces: Rethymno, Agios Vasileios, Amari, and Mylopotamos.
+However, it has other natural beauties also, such as beaches, gorges, and caverns.
+The most famous places are Agia Galini, Plakias, Preveli Monastery, Spili, Arkadi monastery, Panormo, the caverns of Zoniana and Melidoni, Anogeia, and its capital, Rethymnon.
+The biggest archaeological sites which a visitor can see are those of ysterominoan cemetery Armenoi, Eleytherna, Monastiraki.

 The first archaeological findings of civilization in the area are from the late Minoan period.
 Its ancient name was Rethymna.
-The area developed during the 5th and 4th century BC but towards the end of the Roman period the town began to decline.
+The area developed during the 5th and 4th century BC but towards the end of the Roman period, the town began to decline.
 It flourished again during the Venetian rule when it became an important export centre and seat Lektor (today’s prefecture).
-Also their knowledge in letters and art grew, here was founded the Academy VIVI (1562 with the initiative of Francesco Barrozi), first intellectual association in Greece and one of the first in the whole of Eastern Europe.
-During this period of Venetian rule the city underwent repeated revolts from the Cretans.
+Also, their knowledge in letters and art grew, here was founded the Academy VIVI (1562 with the initiative of Francesco Barrozi), the first intellectual association in Greece and one of the first in the whole of Eastern Europe.
+During this period of Venetian rule, the city underwent repeated revolts from the Cretans.

 Places worth going to see